scottengelhardt/bark/README.md

 1. Run `rails s` from the root of the project
 2. Run `cd frontend && yarn install && yarn start` from the root of the project

+Password and email validation is configured for this project.
+Simply run `rails t` to run the built in tests.
+If you would like to add additional test cases you can edit `./test/models/user_tests.rb`.

 You should now be able to head to localhost:8080 and view the S3 🎉

 Additional Assumptions: